P0w3rChi3f/DCI-2200/Mod3.md

 * [FTK Imager](https://learn.dcita.edu/resume_course/305624)
 * [Sysinternals Handle](https://docs.microsoft.com/en-us/sysinternals/downloads/handle)

-* Steps to verifie if a file has been modified.
+* Steps to verify if a file has been modified.
   * Using FTK Imager, browse to the each file and `export file hash`
   * Using PowerShell use the command `Get-FileHash -Algorithm <MD5 or SHA1> <c:/Path/to/file.exe>`
   * Do a manual comparison.
 This is the quickest way since we only have to look at 4 applicaions.
 Real world we would have exported a full file hash list from FTK and obained a file hash list with PowerShell then did a comparison.